duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Plug the SD card in the computer using the card reader.

+Warning: If your SD card have write protection switch on the side of the SD card, make sure it is set to write mode.

 Then initalize it by running the command:

     laptop $ dts init_sd_card --hostname ![hostname] [options]

-The important options are:
+The basic options are:

-    --hostname         required
-    --linux-username   default: duckie
-    --linux-password   default: quackquack
-    --wifi             default: duckietown:quackquack
+    --hostname         Hostname of the device to flash.
+This is required.
+    --linux-username   Username of the linux user to create on the flashed device The default is: duckie
+    --linux-password   Password to access the linux user profile created on the flashed device The default is: quackquack --wifi             default: duckietown:quackquack
     --country          default: US

+If you plan on connecting with the Duckiebot over different networks (e.g. at home and in class), you can list them like that (note there should be no space after the commas):

+    laptop $ dts init_sd_card --hostname ![hostname] --wifi duckietown:quackquack,myhomenetwork:myhomepassword,myuninetwork:myunipassword

+Default for watchtower and traffic_light is no wifi config.
+Default for other robot types is "duckietown:quackquack" Each network defined in the list can have between 1 and 3 arguments:

+      -- Open networks (no password) network: "ssid" -- PSK (Pre-shared key) protected networks (no password) network: "ssid:psk" -- EAP (Extensible Authentication Protocol) protected networks network: "ssid:username:password"

 For a full list of the options, run

     laptop $ dts init_sd_card --help

-If you plan on connecting with the Duckiebot over different networks (e.g. at home and in class), you can list them like that (note there should be no space after the commas):

-    laptop $ dts init_sd_card --hostname ![hostname] --wifi duckietown:quackquack,myhomenetwork:myhomepassword,myuninetwork:myunipassword

 Make sure to set your country correctly with the `--country` option.
 (Ex.
 CA for Canada, CH for Switzerland) This sometimes will result in the specific Wifi hotspot not being seen on the duckiebot problem.